 So here’s what you do

-You get yourself a credit card.
-Ideally, it’ll be one with a decent rewards program and low or nonexistent annual fees (more on that later).
-Then you set it up as the automatic billing account on a small monthly fee—Netflix or your electric bill, for example.
-You were going to pay this bill anyway on a monthly basis, so presumably it’s an amount you can afford to shell out every single month.
+You were going to pay this bill anyway on a monthly basis, so hopefully it’s an amount you can afford to shell out every single month.
 Then you just pay it off, monthly and on time.

 Yep.
 That’s it.
 That’s all you have to do.